Vicious Cycle Software: History

 Vicious Cycle was founded in 2000 by Eric Peterson, Dave Ellis, Marc Racine, and Wayne Harvey after layoffs at the local MicroProse development studio (then a Hasbro Interactive studio) forced several game developers into finding other work.
 Racine resigned as Vice President and Director of Production in the Spring of 2005 to pursue other ventures.
 Ellis left the company in the Summer of 2000 but returned in 2005 to take a position as a game designer.
 Vicious Cycle has released titles for the PlayStation 2, Xbox, GameCube, Xbox 360, PlayStation 3, Wii, and PlayStation Portable systems as well as the Microsoft Windows platform.

-In 2005, Vicious Cycle announced the opening of their Monkey Bar Games division.
-Monkey Bar Games was focused on providing mass-market games to gamers of all ages.
-Monkey Bar Games released video games incorporating licensed characters from Ben 10, Dora the Explorer, and Curious George.
-A game was also released in late 2006 to coincide with the release of the Flushed Away animated feature film.

-On June 20, 2007, Vicious Cycle was acquired by D3 Publisher, making Vicious Cycle Software a subsidiary of D3Publisher of America and a second‐tier subsidiary of D3 Inc. Vicious Cycle released Eat Lead: The Return of Matt Hazard for Xbox 360 and PlayStation 3 on February 26, 2009.
+On June 20, 2007, Vicious Cycle was acquired by D3 Publisher and became a fully-owned subsidiary of their D3 Publisher of America division, a second‐tier subsidiary of D3 Inc. Vicious Cycle released Eat Lead: The Return of Matt Hazard for Xbox 360 and PlayStation 3 on February 26, 2009.
 On October 1, 2009, they announced Matt Hazard: Blood Bath and Beyond for Xbox LIVE Arcade and the PlayStation Store for winter 2009.

 On September 4, 2014, Vicious Cycle was acquired by Little Orbit.
 As the final two games (Adventure Time: Finn & Jake Investigations and Kung Fu Panda: Showdown of Legendary Legends) neared completion, several rounds of layoffs reduced the studio to a skeleton crew.
 Vicious Cycle closed its doors permanently on January 31, 2016.